-During the 2007 - 2009 recession, losses on all types of residential mortgage loans increased due to declines in residential real estate values, resulting in reduced home equity.
-Although home prices since 2014 have shown greater stability and increased in some geographic areas, there can be no assurance that a decline will not resume and continue for an indefinite period of time in the future.
+During the recession caused by the 2008 financial crisis, losses on all types of residential mortgage loans increased due to declines in residential real estate values, resulting in reduced home equity.
+Although home prices since 2014 have shown greater stability and increased in some geographic areas, the U.S. entered into a recession as a result of the COVID-19 pandemic.
+Despite a recent surge in home prices, there can be no assurance that a decline in home prices will not resume and continue for an indefinite period of time in the future.
 A decline in property values or the failure of property values to increase where the outstanding balances of the mortgage loans and any secondary financing on the related mortgaged properties are close to or in excess of the value of the mortgaged properties may result in higher delinquencies, foreclosures and losses.
 Any decline in real estate values may be more severe for mortgage loans secured by high cost properties than those secured by low cost properties.
 Declining property values may create an oversupply of homes on the market, which may increase negative home equity.
 Nationwide home price appreciation rates generally were negative from late 2007 through 2012, and this trend may recur at any time.
-Higher loan-to-value ratios generally result in lower recoveries on foreclosure, and an increase in loss severities above those that would have been realized had property values remained the same or continued to appreciate.
+Higher loan to value ratios generally result in lower recoveries on foreclosure, and an increase in loss severities above those that would have been realized had property values remained the same or continued to appreciate.

-There is particular uncertainty about the prospects for growth in the U.S. economy (particularly in light of the unknown impact of COVID-19).
-A number of factors influence the potential uncertainty, including, but not limited to, unemployment rates, rising government debt levels, prospective Federal Reserve policy shifts, the withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
-Income growth and unemployment levels affect mortgagors' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated.
-See "- Governance and Regulation" below when considering the impact of regulation on Certificateholders.
-Continued concerns about the economic conditions in the United States, China, Europe and elsewhere globally, including downgrades of the long-term debt ratings of the European Economic and Monetary Union ("Eurozone") nations and the United States, generally have contributed to increased market volatility and diminished growth expectations for the U.S. economy.
+While the recession due to the COVID-19 pandemic may technically have ended, it is possible that the U.S. economy may experience a deeper or more prolonged recession or depression in the future for many reasons, including, but not limited to, unemployment rates, rising government debt levels, prospective Federal Reserve policy shifts, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
+Income growth and unemployment levels affect mortgagors' ability to repay mortgage loans, and you should consider the risk of a stagnation or recession with respect to the U.S. economy when making your investment decision with respect to the Certificates.
+See "-Applicability of Federal, State and Local Laws - Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Trust".
+Continued concerns about the economic conditions in the United States, China, Europe and elsewhere, including downgrades of the long-term debt ratings of certain European nations and the United States, generally have contributed to increased market volatility and diminished growth expectations for the U.S. economy and may have an impact on the U.S. or global financial situation and adversely affect the market value of the Certificates.